 Depression Sufferers Can Find Balance

 Depression refers to severe and long-lasting 'down' times that impair regular activities.

-Depression can be caused by a variety of factors, but a family history of depression and severe stress can increase the likelihood of the disease.
+Although caused by a variety of factors, a family history of depression and severe stress can increase the likelihood of the disease.